katarzynaadamczyk/web_app_donuts/README.md

 ## General info

-Actually (22/2/2025) works adding bakeries and donuts to the database by reading data from web pages listed in database.json.
+Actually (27/2/2025) works adding bakeries and donuts to the database by reading data from web pages listed in database.json.
 Algorithms also work and are implemented in an endpoint.
+User can choose available donuts he wants to consider.

 Working endpoint: